korken89/kfly_firmware/README.md

 #### Common features
 * Runs ChibiOS 16.x
 * USB Serial Bootloader - no need for an external programmer!
-* Quaternion based Square-Root Multiplicative Extended Kalman Filter (SR-MEKF) provides identification and estimation
+* Quaternion based Square-Root Multiplicative Extended Kalman Filter (SR-MEKF) provides estimation
 * "Control signal to Motor"-mixing for different types of frames
 * Flight control: Rate mode, Attitude mode and more to come